sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_01_examine_settings_interface.md

 ## Summary

 In this exercise, you examined GitHub Copilot settings and explored the GitHub Copilot user interface in Visual Studio Code.
-You learned how to configure GitHub Copilot settings, explore the Chat view, Quick Chat, and Inline Chat features.
+You learned how to configure GitHub Copilot settings and you explored the Chat view, Quick Chat, and Inline Chat features.
 You also used GitHub Copilot to generate code completions and used Smart Actions to complete common tasks.

 ## Clean up